MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/messaging-policies-in-teams.md

     ```

-- Use the following command to get the value for teams messaging config:
+- Use the following command to get the value for `TeamsMessagingConfiguration`:

     ```powershell